10 reasons why Detoxify your body is sensual to good health

-The cells in your body bathe in the fluid that surrounds them and we are approximately 70 per cent water.
+The cells in your body bathe in the fluid surrounding them, and we are approximately 70 per cent water.

 Any more acidic and your cells struggle to grow and repair efficiently.

-If the pH of the body is acidic so is the fluid, and the cell’s outer membrane becomes a little thicker to protect the cell from acid.
+If the body’s pH is acidic, so is the fluid, and the cell’s outer membrane becomes a little thicker to protect the cell from acid.